 - San Lucas Island National Park

-- Tempisque Conservation Area (ACT by its acronym in Spanish)
+- Tempisque Conservation Area

 - Barra Honda National Park